-The former Seattle Naval Supply Depot (SNSD) is a Formerly Used Defense Sites (FUDS) #F10WA012501 facility that was used during the World War II-era as a loading and offloading facility for United States (US) Navy warships.
+The former Seattle Naval Supply Depot is a Formerly Used Defense Site #F10WA012501 facility that was used during the World War II-era as a loading and offloading facility for US Navy warships.
 It was not an ammunition depot, and no records exist of live firing ever occurring at the site.
-During this period, discarded military munitions (DMM) were infrequently jettisoned overboard without documentation while ships were in port.
+During this period, DMM were infrequently jettisoned overboard without documentation while ships were in port.

-The site is presently operated by the Port of Seattle (POS) as Terminal 91.
-Terminal 91 encompasses Pier 90 and Pier 91.
+The site is presently operated by the Port as T-91 and encompasses Piers 90 and 91.
 Pier 91 is presently used during a portion of the year as the Smith Cove Cruise Terminal.
 The cruise terminal is a point of embarkation for cruise trips to Alaska.
-During routine security sweeps by POS Police Department (PD) divers on April 22, 2010, several DMM items were discovered.
-These discoveries led to a series of six subsequent active US Army and Navy Explosive Ordnance Disposal (EOD) responses to the facility.
+During routine security sweeps by Port Police Department divers on April 22, 2010, several DMM were discovered.
+These discoveries led to a series of six subsequent active US Army and Navy Explosive Ordnance Disposal (EOD) responses to T-91.
 Prior to these events, there is no record of encounters with DMM at the facility.

-DMM was found in the sediments in April 2010 during a regular underwater inspection of the facility by the Port Police Department.
-In 2010, the U.S. Army Corps initiated the Piers 90 and 91 Remedial Investigation and conducted extensive mapping of the area with removal of all identified munitions.
-Safety protocols have been developed in this HSP to addresses the unlikely event that DMM is encountered in a sediment sample.

-Possible DMM at Terminal 91 are:
+In 2010, the US Army Corps of Engineers (USACE) initiated the Piers 90 and 91 RI, conducted extensive mapping of the area, and removed all identified munitions.
+Safety protocols have been developed in this HSP to addresses the unlikely event that DMM are encountered in a sediment sample.
+Possible DMM types at T-91 are:

-- u 0.50 Cal
+- ◆ 0.50 Cal

-- u 20mm cartridges
+- 20-mm cartridges

-- u 30mm cartridges
+- ♦ 30-mm cartridges

-- u 40mm projectile
+- ♦ 40-mm projectile

-- u 3 inch projectile
+- 3-in. projectile

-- u 4 inch projectile
+- 4-in. projectile

-- u 5 inch projectile
+- ♦ 5-in. projectile